hinqiwame/cof-linux-patcher/README.md

 ```
 <br>

-Patcher assumes that you have installed Cry of Fear along with the Proton 5.13-6The patcher will prompt you to enter the **FULL** path to your Cry of Fear installation (should begin with /home/).
+Patcher assumes that you have installed Cry of Fear along with the Proton 5.13-6. <br>
+The patcher will prompt you to enter the **FULL** path to your Cry of Fear installation (should begin with /home/).
 After entering the path, it will check the directory's existence and proceed with the file replacements. <br>
 > If you install Cry of Fear through Steam, typically the path is `/home/your_username/.steam/steam/steamapps/common/Cry of Fear`.

 # Optional Arguments